chromium/chromium/docs/webui_in_chrome.md

 # Creating WebUI Interfaces
 [TOC]

-A WebUI page is made of a Polymer single-page application, which communicates with a C++ UI controller, as explained [here](webui_explainer.md).
+A WebUI page is made of a single-page application, which communicates with a C++ UI controller, as explained [here](webui_explainer.md).

 WebUI pages live in `chrome/browser/resources` and their native counterpart in